thedoggybrad/bluesodgpt/README.md

 The "BlueSodGPT"" is a clone of "DogGPT" that is a fork of the popular "CatGPT".

 ## Game Over Screen
 To add more suspense to the users, a new Game Over screen was added where at random times the GUI will declare a no bootable device found error.
-That is randomly timed and try to even just interact with the chatbot before it shows up.
+That is randomly timed and try to even just interact with the chatbot before it shows up.<br><br>
+Dedication: This feature was added on December 24, 2024 (PhST) as a Christmas surprise gift by TheDoggyBrad Software Labs to the user of the software.

 <br>
 <br>